paddyodab/gsd-claude-teams/README.md

 ## Known Limitations

-- **Moving the gsd-claude-teams repo breaks the symlink.** Fix: re-run `node scripts/install.js` from the new location.
+- **After moving the gsd-claude-teams repo or pulling changes**, re-run `node scripts/install.js` to re-overlay.
 - **`/gsd:complete-milestone` should be run by one person** after all developers' phases are done — not while someone is still executing.